MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-windows-information-protection.md

 This article describes how Microsoft Edge supports Windows Information Protection (WIP).

 > [!NOTE]
 > This applies to Microsoft Edge version 81 or later.
+Windows Information Protection is being deprecated.
+For more information, see [Announcing the sunset of Windows Information Protection (WIP)](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/announcing-the-sunset-of-windows-information-protection-wip/ba-p/3579282).

 ## Overview